RRHF: Rank Responses to Align Language Models with Human Feedback without tears

 \section{Abstract}

-Reinforcement Learning from Human Feedback (RLHF) facilitates the alignment of large language models with human preferences, significantly enhancing the quality of interactions between humans and these models.
+Reinforcement Learning from Human Feedback (RLHF) facilitates the alignment of large language models with human preferences, significantly enhancing the quality of interactions between humans and models.
 InstructGPT implements RLHF through several stages, including Supervised Fine-Tuning (SFT), reward model training, and Proximal Policy Optimization (PPO).
-PPO, however, is sensitive to hyperparameters and requires a minimum of four models in its standard implementation, which makes it hard to train.
-In contrast, we propose a novel learning paradigm called RRHF, which scores responses generated by different sampling policies and learns to align them with human preferences through ranking loss. \name can efficiently align language model output probabilities with human preferences as robust as fine-tuning and it only needs 1 to 2 models during tuning.
-In addition, \name can be considered an extension of SFT and reward models while being simpler than PPO in terms of coding, model counts, and hyperparameters.
-The entire alignment process can be accomplished within a single RRHF training session.
-We evaluate \name using LLaMA and Alpaca on Helpful and Harmless data, demonstrating performance comparable to PPO.
-We also train \name on Alpaca with ChatGPT, InstructGPT, LLaMA and Alpaca responses to obtain a new language model aligned to human preferences: Wombat.
-Our codes and generated data are public at \url{https://github.com/GanjinZero/\name}.
+However, PPO is sensitive to hyperparameters and requires multiple models in its standard implementation, making it hard to train and scale up to larger parameter counts.
+In contrast, we propose a novel learning paradigm called RRHF, which scores sampled responses from different sources via a logarithm of conditional probabilities and learns to align these probabilities with human preferences through ranking loss.
+RRHF can leverage sampled responses from various sources including the model responses from itself, other large language model responses, and human expert responses to learn to rank them.
+RRHF only needs 1 to 2 models during tuning and can efficiently align language models with human preferences robustly without complex hyperparameter tuning.
+Additionally, RRHF can be considered an extension of SFT and reward model training while being simpler than PPO in terms of coding, model counts, and hyperparameters.
+We evaluate RRHF on the Helpful and Harmless dataset, demonstrating comparable alignment performance with PPO by reward model score and human labeling.
+Extensive experiments show that the performance of RRHF is highly related to sampling quality which suggests RRHF is a best-of-$n$ learner.
+Codes are released at \url{https://github.com/GanjinZero/RRHF}.